dataviscourse/tutorials/lectures/lecture-css.md

 When more than one CSS rule matches, then different CSS declarations might conflict with one another.
 In that case, “the most specific declaration wins”.
 The rules for what counts as more specific are [really disgusting](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity), so if you find yourself debugging CSS code because the styles “don’t take”, the first thing you should try is to set completely different classes for the element and add all the declarations to this class.
 Then, with help from the Developer Tools, you can add classes back to your element to see which declarations might be winning the specificity race.
 In order to avoid this kind of trouble, it’s better to stick to simple declarations as much as possible.

-Try editing CSS directly in the inspector!
+**Try editing CSS directly in the inspector!**

 ### Pseudo Classes

 Pseudo classes are selectors for states that can be combined with other selectors.
-Typical examples are [`:hover`]() and [`:visited`]() which can be used like this:
+Typical examples are [`:hover`](https://developer.mozilla.org/en-US/docs/Web/CSS/:hover), [`:visited`](https://developer.mozilla.org/en-US/docs/Web/CSS/:visited), or [`:nth-child()`](https://developer.mozilla.org/en-US/docs/Web/CSS/:nth-child) which can be used like this:

  {% include code.html id="css_pseudo" file="css_pseudo.html" code="" %}

 ### Other ways of declaring CSS